ghc-proposals/ghc-proposals/proposals/0000-extensions-and-warnings.rst

 * A language edition could choose to allow, but warn, about a language extension, e.g ``-XDeriveFunctor``.
 That is not possible today.

 * We could add a non-warnable non-negatable language extension ``-XStable`` that is defined to be incompatible with all Experimental extensions, but otherwise does nothing at all.
-Thus, adding -XStable will ensure that no experimental extensions can be used, which is (close to) the goal of GHC Proposal 617.
+Thus, adding ``-XStable`` will ensure that no experimental extensions can be used, which is (close to) the goal of GHC Proposal 617.

 * A language edition could, if we wanted, choose to be incompatible with some experimental extension (e.g. ``-XLinearTypes``), or even with all experimental extensions (via ``-XStable``).

+* The vast majority of extensions are warnable; in particular, all conservative extensions are warnable.
+Most non-conservative extensions could usefully be made warnable, although it might take extra work to do so.
+Examples:

+   * ``-XWarnMonomorphismRestriction``: we already have a warning when this "bites", and it did indeed take extra work.
+   *  ``-XWarnRebindableSyntax``: this would be new, but we would warn on every use of a rebindable construct that does not refer to the appropriate name from base.
+   * ``-XWarnDeepSubsumption``: would warn when deep subsumption was actually used, and simple subsumption would not have sufficed.

-* ``-Wcompat`` turns on warnings that will be enabled by default in the future, but remain off in normal compilations for the time being.
+* ``-Wcompat`` currently turns on warnings that will be enabled by default in the future, but remain off in normal compilations for the time being.
 It can continue to do so.
 But under this proposal, warnings "enabled by default in the future" will simply be part of the default language edition.

 Unresolved questions
 ----------------------